medavox/tuki-nuwa.old/text/excess meanings.md

     physically deep
     figuratively deep

-sitelen
+tasan
-    noun representation, a visual or tactile work that serves to show, describe, explain or remind us of something else; representation, model noun picture, specific lines and shapes marked on a surface; drawing, print, painting, image, sign, sketch, outline, blueprint, etching, picture, noun diagram, chart, graph
+    representation, a visual or tactile work that serves to show, describe, explain or remind us of something else; representation, model picture, specific lines and shapes marked on a surface; drawing, print, painting, image, sign, sketch, outline, blueprint, etching, picture, diagram, chart, graph
-    noun sculpture , an object made into the shape of something; carving, sculpture, figurine, replica
+    sculpture , an object made into the shape of something; carving, sculpture, figurine, replica

-telo
+wata
     noun a flowing wet substance
     noun beverage, a liquid for drinking; beverage, drink, juice noun a liquid for washing; water